-While vaccine requirements vary by state, location, business, and school, the science remains the same: the best way to protect yourself from getting COVID-19 is to get vaccinated, and boosted when eligible.
+While these requirements vary, the research remains the same: the best way to protect yourself from getting COVID-19 is to get vaccinated, and practice precautionary measures like handwashing, social distancing, wearing a mask, and isolating when sick.

 Schools: All states have vaccination requirements for children attending school and childcare facilities.
 Vaccination requirements help safeguard children by making sure they are protected when they begin school, where there is a higher potential for transmission of some diseases.
 To learn more about vaccine requirements by state, visit the CDC’s SchoolVaxView Requirements Database.

 Employers: On January 13, 2022, the Supreme Court ruled that the federal government cannot enforce a vaccine mandate for large businesses.
 This does not mean that private employers are blocked from creating vaccine mandates.
-Vaccines remain the safest and most effective way to protect against COVID-19, and employers are still legally able to mandate COVID-19 vaccinations for employees.
+Employers are still legally able to mandate COVID-19 vaccinations for employees.

 Other Vaccine Requirements:

-- Businesses may also require patrons to show proof of vaccination for entry, and these requirements vary on the state and local level.
+- Private businesses may still require patrons to show proof of vaccination for entry, and these requirements vary by state and locality.